juanmanuel96/flask-mongodb/docs/cli.md

 #### examine

-This command will compere a collection of the the databse current state, specifically the schema, with the collection model's schema.
-After the examination has been completed, the command will output detailing which colletions of the current database will require shifting.
-The examine will look for new fields, field alterations (e.g. changing a StringField to an EnumField), and
+This command will compere a collection of the database current state, specifically the schema, with the collection model's schema.
+After the examination has been completed, the command will output detailing which collections of the current database will require shifting.
+The `examine` will look for new fields, field alterations (e.g. changing a StringField to an EnumField), and

 Options for this command: